danielkrupinski/cmake-demo/README.md

 # CMake demo
-A CMake template for my projects
+A CMake template for both C and C++ projects.